lambda-land/VSat-Papers/SPLC2020/README.md

     - `stack bench vsat:auto-diag --benchmark-arguments='+RTS -qg -A64m -AL128m -n8m -RTS --csv output-file.csv'`

 To retrieve the counts of sat vs unsat models you can count the disjuncted clauses in the resulting variational model.
-The papers cited in the paper come from a branch which only counted the outputs of the solver.
+The numbers cited in the paper come from a branch which altered the benchmark source code to count the outputs of the solver.
 This branch is called `SatUnsatCounting` in the vsat project github cited above.

 #### Processing data
 We make available a julia script called `parseRaw.jl` to process the `csv` files